CTSRD-CHERI/cheribuild/README.md

-  --verbose, -v         Print all commmands that are executed --clean, -c           Remove the build directory before build --force, -f           Don't prompt for user input but use the default action --skip-update         Skip the git pull step --skip-configure      Skip the configure step --skip-install        Skip the install step (only do the build)
+  --verbose, -v         Print all commmands that are executed --clean, -c           Remove the build directory before build --force, -f           Don't prompt for user input but use the default action --no-logfile          Don't write a logfile for the build steps --skip-update         Skip the git pull step --skip-configure      Skip the configure step --skip-install        Skip the install step (only do the build)